 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Services to treat kidney disease (continued) Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) There is no coinsurance, copayment, or deductible for each Medicare-covered home health visit.
 30% of the total cost for each Medicare-covered home health visit when using your POS benefit.
 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.
 Some services may require prior authorization.
 See Section 2.1 of this chapter for details.
 Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 10 of this document.
 Skilled nursing facilities are sometimes called SNFs.)
-Your plan covers up to 100 days each There is no coinsurance, copayment, or deductible for days 1-20 of a benefit period for Medicarecovered SNF care.
-30% of the total cost for days 1-100 of a benefit period for Medicare-covered SNF care when using your POS benefit. benefit period.
-No prior hospital stay is required. \$160 copayment each day for days 21-100 of a usnig your 1 OS Deliciit.
-Covered services include, but are not limited to: • Semiprivate room (or a private room if medically necessary) benefit period for Medicare-covered SNF care.
+Your plan covers up to 100 days each benefit period.
+No prior hospital stay is required.
+Covered services include, but are not limited to: Semiprivate room (or a private room if medically necessary) There is no coinsurance, copayment, or deductible for days 1-20 of a benefit period for Medicare-covered SNF care. \$214 copayment each day for days 21-100 of a benefit period for Medicare-covered SNF care.
+30% of the total cost for days 1-100 of a benefit period for Medicarecovered SNF care when using your POS benefit.

 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Skilled nursing facility (SNF) care (continued) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
 All other components of blood are also covered beginning with the first pint used.
 Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services The benefit period begins the and ends when you haven't in that SNF for 60 days in a after one benefit period has period will begin.
 There is a benefit periods.
-All SNF stays, regardless of towards the benefit period. based on the calendar date. facility in 2024 and are not your copayment amount periods. received any skilled care row.
-If you go into a SNF ended, a new benefit no limit to the number of f condition, will apply Your SNF benefits are If you are admitted into the discharged until 2025,
+All SNF stays, regardless of towards the benefit period. based on the calendar date. facility in 2025 and are not your copayment amount periods. received any skilled care row.
+If you go into a SNF ended, a new benefit no limit to the number of f condition, will apply Your SNF benefits are If you are admitted into the discharged until 2026,